a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 }
 ```

-The menu screens use `KeyLocker` a lot to prevent spamming certain keys, as it can make the menu really hard to navigate if a button can be held down.
+The menu screens uses `KeyLocker` a lot to prevent spamming certain keys, as it can make the menu really hard to navigate if a button can be held down.
 This is especially true due to how quickly (in real time) each game loop iteration happens -- without the `KeyLocker` pattern shown above, one key press
 can easily count as multiple key presses due to the game loop iterating quicker than a human can lift their finger off the key.
 Sometimes this is fine,
 like when moving a player throughout the level, but sometimes this is not desired which is what this pattern resolves.